-The term “sustainability” has been around for years, but has taken on a more prominent role in the food and beverage industry in recent years – especially given diners’ growing environmental awareness.
+The term “sustainability” has been around for years, but has taken on a more prominent role in the food and beverage industry in recent years – especially given diners’ growing environmental awareness on sustainably sourced ingredients.

 If you’ve heard of the terms sustainability, sustainable sourcing, sustainable agriculture, or sustainable farming, but aren’t sure what they mean – we’re here to clear the air.